 Considering that a large CU greater than 64x64 is implicitly split (TU tiling) due to the existing maximum transform size restriction (64x64), an LFNST index search could increase data buffering by four times for a certain number of decode pipeline stages.
 Therefore, the maximum size that LFNST is allowed is restricted to 64x64.
 Note that LFNST is enabled with DCT2 only.
 The LFNST index signaling is placed before MTS index signaling.

 The use of scaling matrices for perceptual quantization is not evident that the scaling matrices that are specified for the primary matrices may be useful for LFNST coefficients.
 Hence, the uses of the scaling matrices for LFNST coefficients are not allowed.
+For single-tree partition mode, chroma LFNST is not applied.

 Subblock transform (SBT)